mozilla-services/merino-py/docs/operations/jobs/navigational_suggestions.md

 This job creates a file that is ingested by the Top Picks/Navigational Suggestions provider.
 The provider indexes a collection of the top 1000 searched domains and generates the `top_picks.json` file.
 Then the provider backend can serve suggestions that match query terms that are searched by the client to second-level domains.

-If you need to run the navigational suggestions job ad-hoc, the quickest recommended solution is to run it locally and then replace the `top_picks.json` file in the Merino repo with the newly generated one.
+If you need to run the navigational suggestions job ad-hoc, the quickest recommended solution is to run it in Airflow, download the `top_picks.json` file sent by email, and then merge the new file into the Merino repo with the newly generated one.

 If needing to update the blocklist to avoid certain domains and suggestions from being displayed, please see the [navigational suggestions blocklist runbook][nav_sug_blocklist_runbook].